 Solving the molecular mechanism underlying lactose transport has marvelously magnified the comprehension of the inducer exclusion process.

 Unphosphorylated Enzyme IIAGlc inhibits uptake of several other non-PTS sugars by binding to their transport systems.
 It also inhibits glycerol kinase by direct binding thereby preventing inducer synthesis.
 Specific molecular interactions between unphosphorylated Enzyme IIAGlc and its target proteins have been identified, for examples the MalK subunits of the maltose transporter [J Biol Chem] and glycerol kinase [Science Magazine] [Note: Enzyme IIIGlc was renamed Enzyme IIAGlc].
 In 2013 crystals of the maltose transporter (MalFGK2) bound with Enzyme IIAGlc were obtained and further characterized thus leading to a molecular understanding of inducer exclusion [Nature]1.

-Visit the RCSB Protein Data Bank RCSB PDB [Nucleic Acids Res] for structural data (you may enter IIIGLC and GLYCEROL KINASE as keywords).
+Visit the RCSB Protein Data Bank RCSB PDB [Nucleic Acids Res] for structural data (you may enter IIIGLC and GLYCEROL KINASE as keywords or MALFGK2).